Bala-periannan/Pharmacovigilance-clinical-database/README.md

 Some of the specific codes that are commonly used are SQL (standard query language) which is used to create and manipulate databases,as well as programming languages such as Java, Python, and PHP, which are used to interact with the database and perform more complex operations.
 Other important technologies may include database management systems (DBMS) such as MySQL, Oracle, and Microsoft SQL Server, which provide the underlying infrastructure for the database.

+# We value our contributors
+In the initial phase, our plan is to provide training to individuals who will be contributing to this project.
+As a token of appreciation, we have decided to allocate 12% of our profits to these valuable contributors.
+Our goal is to achieve this within a three-year timeframe.